Yedda-Y/1/README.md

 10. Network Type: The quality of the network connection. (e.g., 2G, 3G, 4G)
 11. Flexibility Level: The student's adaptability to online education.

+# Provenance
+**Sources:**

+Primary Dataset

+**Collection Methodology:**

+Surveys

 # How to Use the Data
 You can download the dataset from this repository or clone it directly to your local environment.
-The dataset is in CSV format, making it easy to load into data analysis tools like Python or R.
+The dataset is in CSV format, making it easy to load into data analysis tools like Python, R, or Excel.